physera/onelogin-aws-cli/README.md

   the OneLogin api.
   See [Working with API Credentials](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) for more details.
+- `save_password` - Flag indicating whether `onlogin-aws-cli` can save the onelogin password to an OS keychain.
+- `profile` - AWS CLI profile to store credentials in.
+  This refers to an AWS CLI profile name defined in your `~./aws/config` file.
 - `duration_seconds` - Length of the IAM STS session in seconds.
   This cannot exceed the maximum duration specified in AWS for the given role.
 - `renew_seconds` - How often to re-authenticate the session in seconds.